 These programs designed by universities aim to bring together students that have a business idea with mentors and professionals from the startup domain.
 This allows students to get more information on how startups are founded and work.
 At the same time, they have access to domain insights that help them shape their ideas better.
-Having someone to support you and your ideas encourages students to start their own business at university.
+Having someone to support you and your ideas encourages students to start their own businesses at university.

 Many professors choose to be mentors for their students.
 This gives students an advantage, as professors who are mentors can offer access to unlimited resources.
 Moreover, they already know a lot of insights into the startup world that can help students shape their own.

 Student years are full of activities and assignments.
-However, if some students love watching movies in their free time, others aim to use it to start their own startups.
+However, if some students love watching movies in their free time, others aim to use them to start their own startups.
 If you do not have a part-time job at university, you have plenty of time to implement your ideas.

-While some students decide to drop out of university to start their own business, others decide to continue their studies.
+While some students decide to drop out of university to start their own businesses, others decide to continue their studies.
 Managing your own business takes a lot of time and resources, so there is less time left for studying.
-While this will be challenging but not impossible, students can use modern tools like plagiarism checker or ASA format citation generator by Edubirdie to help them save time.
+While this will be challenging but not impossible, students can use modern tools like the plagiarism checker or ASA format citation generator by Edubirdie to help them save time.
 Writing your essay will take you less time, so you have more for your business.

 University is not only about assignments, essays, or lectures but about friendship too.
 At university, you meet a lot of people, some of which will be your friends for life.
 It is a common thing to start a startup with some of your colleagues.
 Usually, those who have the same hobbies, the same needs, passions, and goals team up to create their business.

 At university students meet their partners.
 And because a partnership is similar to a marriage, students that are friends spend a lot of time together.
 The more time they spend together, not only in a working setting, the more they get to know each other.
-This is very important especially in the case of a partnership, where conflicts and misunderstandings can appear.
+This is very important, especially in the case of a partnership, where conflicts and misunderstandings can appear.

 No Financial Risk